wessenstam/docker101_bootcamp/day5/day5.rst

 - **/www/nginx	192.168.1.0/24(rw,sync,no_subtree_check)**
 - **/www 192.168.1.0/24(rw,sync,no_subtree_check)**

 After the changes have been made, he runs **exportfs -a** so the nfs server exports the new exports.
 That way he would have more control on what gets mounted where.
 Even though the locations are somewhat alike, it would help he thinks.
-Let’s see… and try…
+Let’s see... and try...

 Going onto the internet to get some detailed information he read the following articles: